 Today, traditional funding models still are based largely on taxes levied per gallon on fossil fuels.
 But they’re being undermined steadily by increased fuel efficiency and the growing popularity of EVs.
 And that’s why most, if not all, US state and federal transportation jurisdictions are considering funding systems based on miles driven.3

-Several states have tested road usage charging (RUC), sometimes called mileage-based user fees (MBUFs) or a vehicle miles traveled (VMT) tax with small-scale pilots; Oregon spearheaded efforts as early as 2015.4 As of this writing, Oregon, Utah, and Virginia are implementing live RUC programs (figure 1).
+Several states have tested road usage charging (RUC), sometimes called mileage-based user fees (MBUFs) or a vehicle miles travelled (VMT) tax with small-scale pilots; Oregon spearheaded efforts as early as 2015.4 As of this writing, Oregon, Utah, and Virginia are implementing live RUC programmes (figure 1).
 RUC activity is expected to increase substantially in 2022 and beyond, thanks to a massive infusion of federal funds.

-The IIJA provides significant funding to support the shift to a sustainable, usage-based funding system, including US$75 million to continue support of state, local, and regional pilots and US$50 million for a national RUC program.5 The IIJA-funded Strategic Innovation for Revenue Collection Program will support pilot projects testing the feasibility of road-use charges and other user-based alternatives to ensure the long-term solvency of the federal Highway Trust Fund.
+The IIJA provides significant funding to support the shift to a sustainable, usage-based funding system, including US$75 million to continue support of state, local, and regional pilots and US$50 million for a national RUC programme.5 The IIJA-funded Strategic Innovation for Income Collection Programme will support pilot projects testing the feasibility of road-use charges and other user-based alternatives to ensure the long-term solvency of the federal Highway Trust Fund.

-Many RUC pilots have been completed and some are still in effect, allowing states considering the concept to consult lessons learned and avoid repeating earlier work.
-To date, these programs have demonstrated—with varying degrees of success—both the technical feasibility of RUC as a replacement for the gas tax and the viability of multiple methods for mileage reporting (figure 2).
+Many RUC pilots have been completed and some are still in effect, allowing states considering the concept to consult lessons learnt and avoid repeating earlier work.
+To date, these programmes have demonstrated—with varying degrees of success—both the technical feasibility of RUC as a replacement for the petrol tax and the viability of multiple methods for mileage reporting (figure 2).